Matthew-Kwan/Ocean_app/README.md

 ### Ocean View

 #### Viewing other active sessions
 On the ocean page, you will find other fish floating around.
 These depict the active sessions that are currently going on (based off our hardcoded data).
-The current limit of fish that are shown is 3, but this may be increased in Phase 2.
 Clicking on these fish will let you see a modal of their user profile.
 Features related to these user profiles will be discussed later in this file.
 You can also hover over the session title to see the full title in case it was truncated due to overflow.

 #### Starting your own session
 There is a "Start Session" box in the ocean view that allows you to pick a goal, write down a title, and then start a session with the button at the bottom.
 After starting a session, you switch to the In-Session box where you can see the title and goal you selected, as well as a timer for how long your session has been going on for.
-There is a button at the bottom that will allow you to end the session, or simply leaving the page will end the session (this might be adjusted in Phase 2).
+There is a button at the bottom that will allow you to end the session, or simply leaving the page will end the session.

 ### Tank View